Better post-surgical care would boost cancer survival chances

 Patients in low-and lower-middle-income countries were up to six times more likely to die from complications within 30 days of surgery compared with those in high-income countries, the report said.

 Hospitals in these countries were found to be less likely to have post-surgical facilities or care plans in place.

 Investing in appropriate recovery and ward space, trained staff, early warning systems and critical care facilities would result in much improved surgical care and reduce the number of deaths, experts said.

 In the largest study of its kind, researchers from the Universities of Birmingham and Edinburgh examined data for nearly 16,000 patients in 428 hospitals across 82 countries who underwent surgery for breast, bowel and stomach cancer between April 2018 and January 2019.

-Surgery is an important part of cancer treatment with 80 per cent of cancer patients undergoing a procedure.
+- Surgery is an important part of cancer treatment with 80% of cancer patients undergoing a procedure

 "There is a clear benefit to global expansion and standardisation of the care that patients receive after surgery.
 We urge care providers to examine and, where necessary, improve the standard of post-surgical care for all patients.”

-Low- and lower-middle-income-countries that had post-operative care facilities in place were associated with seven to ten fewer deaths per 100 complications.
+Low- and lower-middle-income-countries that had post-operative care facilities in place were associated with seven to 10 fewer deaths per 100 complications.